TurboWarp/docs/docs/development/extensions/assorted-apis.md

 Some of your blocks may only work in sprites or only work in the stage.
 For these blocks, you can use the filter property to an array containing either `Scratch.TargetType.STAGE` or `Scratch.TargetType.SPRITE` to make it only visible in that type of target.

-Note that it is still possible to get blocks that violate the filter setting by, for example, using drag and drop or the backpack.
+Note that it is still possible to get blocks that violate the filter property by, for example, using drag and drop or the backpack.
 Thus, your blocks must still check if the target is a stage or sprite with `util.target.isStage`.

 <ExtensionCode title="filter">{require("!raw-loader!@site/static/example-extensions/filter.js")}</ExtensionCode>